-Have you ever met with WordPress white screen of death.
-Many of us would have, because it is a common error everyone among us faces.
-Do you want to know WordPress white screen fix.
+Have you ever met with WordPress white screen of death?
+Many of us would have because it is a common error everyone among us faces.
+Do you want to know the WordPress white screen fix?

 Before we begin to discuss the fixes, lets have a look at the causes of it.

 According to WordPress, it is the most common error that occurs in the content management system.